codeclimate/codeclimate-rubocop/config/contents/lint/duplicate_methods.md

-This cop checks for duplicated instance (or singleton) method definitions.
+Checks for duplicated instance (or singleton) method definitions.

 ### Example: